-Ceramic bowl in oven - FamilyGuideCentral.com
+Ceramic bowl in the oven - familyguidecentral.com

 Can ceramic bowls go in the oven?

-Yes, most ceramic bowls can go in the oven as long as they are labeled as oven-safe.
+Most ceramic bowls can go in the oven as long as they are labeled as oven-safe.
 The maximum temperature at which a ceramic bowl can be heated without breaking is between 1800 and 3000 degrees Fahrenheit.
 If it is heated beyond that point, it is likely to shatter.

 Fortunately, modern day ovens can only get as high as 900 degrees Fahrenheit and don’t ever reach such high temperatures.

 If you are unsure whether or not your dish is oven-safe, look for an oven-safe symbol on it, which indicates that it will not break when exposed to high temperatures.
-With this symbol, you can cook with peace of mind, knowing that your dish will not shatter from the heat.

 What happens if the ceramic is not oven-safe?